In this episode:

 10:22 – 17:44

 The first action panel of the evening featured Manny Garcia and Chad Forkenbrock from the recently rebranded Arizona Financial Credit Union.
-They discussed how employee resource groups at AFCU play a vital role in developing new leaders and the ways in which being community-focused has made AFCU a more successful operation.
+They discussed how employee resource groups at AZFCU play a vital role in developing new leaders and the ways in which being community-focused has made AZFCU a more successful operation.

 19:21 – 27:58